TheCHead/nikku-no-gemu/content/posts/projects/algalaxy2d.md

 In early 2023 we made a decision to transition [Al Galaxy]({{< ref "algalaxy" >}}) from 3D to 2D, so we could speed up our production pipeline and improve scalability of the project, as well as learn from mistakes and shortcomings of the initial game.

-The Galaxy reimagination would differ in features, details and appearance, so it would become a full on remake, or rather reimagining, of the original.
+The Galaxy reimagination would differ in features, details and appearance, so it would become a full on remake of the original.

 {{< youtube etwK6IaRnG0 >}}